apify/apify-sdk-js/packages/actor-scraper/puppeteer-scraper/README.md

-Puppeteer Scraper is one of the most powerful scraper tools in our arsenal (aside from developing your own actors).
+Puppeteer Scraper is one of the most powerful scraper tools in our arsenal (aside from developing your own Actors).

 It uses the Puppeteer library to programmatically control a headless Chrome browser, and it can make it do almost anything.
 If using [Web Scraper](https://apify.com/apify/web-scraper) doesn't cut it for your use case, then Puppeteer Scraper is what you need.

-[Puppeteer](https://github.com/puppeteer/puppeteer) is a Node.js library, so knowledge of Node.js and its paradigms is expected when working with this actor.
+[Puppeteer](https://github.com/puppeteer/puppeteer) is a Node.js library, so knowledge of Node.js and its paradigms is expected when working with this Actor.

 If you need either a faster, or a simpler tool, check out [Cheerio Scraper](https://apify.com/apify/cheerio-scraper) for optimization and speed, or [Web Scraper](https://apify.com/apify/web-scraper) for simplicity.

-If you are having any difficulty deciding which of the four main Apify "Scraper" actors to use, check out the [Web Scraper vs Puppeteer Scraper](https://help.apify.com/en/articles/3195646-when-to-use-puppeteer-scraper), [Cheerio Scraper](https://blog.apify.com/how-to-super-efficiently-scrape-any-website-for-beginners/) and [Playwright Scraper](https://blog.apify.com/how-to-scrape-the-web-with-playwright-ece1ced75f73/) articles on the Apify blog.
+If you are having any difficulty deciding which of the four main Apify "Scraper" Actors to use, check out the [Web Scraper vs Puppeteer Scraper](https://help.apify.com/en/articles/3195646-when-to-use-puppeteer-scraper), [Cheerio Scraper](https://blog.apify.com/how-to-super-efficiently-scrape-any-website-for-beginners/) and [Playwright Scraper](https://blog.apify.com/how-to-scrape-the-web-with-playwright-ece1ced75f73/) articles on the Apify blog.

 ## Cost of usage
-You can find the average usage cost for this actor on the [pricing page](https://apify.com/pricing) under the `Which plan do I need?` section.
+You can find the average usage cost for this Actor on the [pricing page](https://apify.com/pricing) under the `Which plan do I need?` section.
 Cheerio Scraper is equivalent to `Simple HTML pages` while Web Scraper, Puppeteer Scraper and Playwright Scraper are equivalent to `Full web pages`.
 These cost estimates are based on averages and might be lower or higher depending on how heavy the pages you scrape are.

 ## Usage